tr3ck3r/linklight/exercises/networking_selfpaced/exercises/1-0-explore/README.md

 ## Step 1

-Navigate to the `networking-workshop` directory.  if this directory does not exist, create it.
+Navigate to the `networking-workshop` directory.
+If this directory does not exist, create it.

 ```
 [root@ansible ~]$ cd networking-workshop/